siberianfox/tinygwiki/Dual-Gantry-Configuration.md

 	--------|-------------|-------
 	$xam=1 | Axis mode normal |
 	$xvm=10000 | Velocity maximum | Max velocity for axis, aka "traverse rate" or "seek"
 	$xfr=10000 | Feed rate maximum | Maximum feed rate for that axis.
-Does NOT set the F word
+Limits F words to this value
 	$xtm=220 | Travel maximum 220mm | Used by homing to know when to give up
 	$xjm=5000000000 | Jerk maximum | That's 5 billion
 	$xjh=10000000000 | Jerk homing | That's 10 billion - jerk used during homing operations